The Millennials Workforce: Engaging and Connecting with your Millennial in the Workforce

-Millennials are a force to be reckoned with in the current workplace, and it has been estimated that they will comprise half of the workforce by 2020.
+Millennials are a force to be reckoned with in the current workplace, and it has been estimated that they will comprise 75% of the global workforce by 2025.
 One of the characteristics of this generation is that they are easily distracted.
 That is why many employers are asking themselves the question: How can we connect with our Millennials?
 In this post, we will discuss some of the ways to make sure your Millennials are engaged and also how you can benefit from their added value to the company.

 1. Give Millennials the Learning Opportunities and Responsibility they Seek

 Millennials try out many different things to see what works and what doesn’t.
 It is only when they are given the responsibility to actually try and fail that they are able to learn.
 Without the opportunity to gain experience from their actions, Millennials -like other generations- will lose interest quickly.

 So give your Millennials the responsibility they seek by providing them with opportunities for personal and professional development, and expect to see great results from those learning opportunities.
 By enabling employees to develop and grow, they will naturally develop a more analytical approach to consider and discuss the additional data and information generated by these learning experiences.
 This is key to building a Learning Organization.
 Not only will Millennials (and all employees) benefit from operating in a more entrepreneurial and creative atmosphere, but your organization will as well from becoming more nimble and adaptive in the face of change.

 As a social generation, collaborating and brainstorming together is second nature for Millennials.
 This has been emphasized in school, from playing nicely together in kindergarten to joint projects in college.
 This is good for organizational tasks when creative solutions are required, or when the issue spans departments, functions, or geographies.
 More cross-pollination creates more motivation, knowledge-sharing, and collaboration, by way of breaking down barriers.